Smart ways to get the most from this wonder product.

 Due to the honey’s sweetness, you might want to reduce the number of berries in your smoothie.
 But otherwise, pick your favourite recipe, blend, and you’re good to go!

-Avoid storing any leftovers in the fridge or the honey could begin to crystallise.
-If this happens, just remove the lid and gently warm the jar and stir until the crystals melt (sticking the jar in a pan of warm water does the job).
+Avoid storing any leftovers in the fridge, or the honey could begin to crystallise.
+If this happens, just remove the lid, gently warm the jar and stir until the crystals melt (sticking the pot in a pan of warm water does the job).

-Try this delicious Manuka Honey & Blueberry Smoothie recipe.
+Why not try this delicious Manuka Honey & Blueberry Smoothie recipe?

-For any issues with your skin – or just to moisturise – apply directly to skin in a smooth, even layer.
+For any issues with your skin – or just to moisturise – apply directly in a smooth, even layer.

-Its antibacterial properties make it a soothing feast for your face, as a study conducted by Evid Based Complement Alternat Med found it to be effective for providing antibacterial protection and promoting wound healing.3
+Its antibacterial properties make it a soothing feast for your face, as a study by Evid Based Complement Alternat Med found it effective for providing antibacterial protection and promoting wound healing.3

 So how to use Manuka honey on wounds and spots?

-The facemask trend is still abuzz in the beauty world; not only masks beneficial to your skin, but you get the perfect excuse to sit back and relax.
+The facemask trend is still abuzz in the beauty world; not only are facemasks beneficial to your skin, but you get the perfect excuse to sit back and relax.

 Try one of these five manuka honey masks that suit all skin types.

-A study by The Journal Of Oral Rehabilitation highlighted that consuming Manuka honey has the ability to significantly lower the level of Streptococcus mutans – aka the bacteria that causes sore throats.4
+A study by The Journal of Oral Rehabilitation highlighted that consuming Manuka honey can significantly lower the level of Streptococcus mutans – aka the bacteria that causes sore throats.4

 So having it this way means you get all the antibacterial properties of Manuka honey and a soothing yet sweet drink to sip on!